Mikoyan MiG-31: Notable accidents

-On 4 April 1984, a MiG-31 crashed while on a test flight, killing Mikoyan chief test pilot and Hero of the Soviet Union, Aleksandr Vasilyevich Fedotov and his navigator V. Zaitsev.
+On 4 April 1984, a MiG-31 crashed while on a test flight, killing Mikoyan chief test pilot Aleksandr Vasilyevich Fedotov and his navigator V. Zaitsev.

-On 26 April 2017, a MiG-31 crashed after it was accidentally hit by "friendly fire" during a training session near the Telemba proving ground in Russian Far East.
+On 26 April 2017, a MiG-31 crashed after it was accidentally hit by "friendly fire" during a training session near the Telemba proving ground in the Russian Far East.
 This occurred during a training exercise over the Telemba proving ground in Buryatia; both crew members ejected successfully.
 While Russian state media did not offer any details, independent investigators discovered from a leaked government document that the aircraft was shot down by an R-33 missile fired from another MiG-31 and that pilot error from both airplanes was at fault.
 The report also suggested problems with the Zaslon-AM radar and Baget-55 fire control system that might increase the risk of more accidental shootdowns.

 On 16 April 2020, a MiG-31 interceptor of the Kazakh Air Force crashed in the country's Karaganda region.

-On 8 April 2022, a MiG-31 of the Russian Air Force crashed in the Leningrad region.
+On 8 April 2022, a MiG-31 of the Russian Aerospace Forces crashed in the Leningrad region.

-On 2 December 2022, a MiG-31 of the Russian Air Force crashed during a training flight in the far eastern Primorsky Region.
+On 2 December 2022, a MiG-31 of the Russian Aerospace Forces crashed during a training flight in the far eastern Primorsky Region.

+On 26 April 2023, a MiG-31 of the Russian Aerospace Forces crashed during a training flight in northern Murmansk.
+The pilots reportedly ejected and survived.

+On 4 July 2023, a MiG-31 of the Russian Aerospace Forces crashed during a training flight over Avacha Bay.